andreirapuru/netmiko_send_commands/README.md

 - Only config that can be the same in different devices

 # Usage
+1) Install Python and the required modules
-1) Download this repository or copy all of the content config_devices_from_file.py file into a python file
+2) Download this repository or copy files commands_to_send.txt, devices_to_configure.csv and send_commands.py to the same folder
-2) Inform port (22/23) and IP address of devices in devices_to_configure.csv file
+4) Inform port (22/23) and IP address of devices in devices_to_configure.csv file
 ![devices](https://user-images.githubusercontent.com/17407109/108557485-71efad00-72d7-11eb-8ca6-33b452f9e621.PNG)
 3) Put the commands that you want to send to devices in file commands_to_send.txt (it starts in config mode)
 ![commands](https://user-images.githubusercontent.com/17407109/108557453-64d2be00-72d7-11eb-8c7f-e00e3676a834.PNG)